artghieri/Student-Guide-Makefile/README.md

 # Find all the C and C++ files we want to compile
 # Note the single quotes around the * expressions.
-# The shell will incorrectly expand these otherwise, but we want to send the * directly to the find command.
+# The shell will incorrectly expand these otherwise, but we want to send the * directly to the find command
 SRCS := $(shell find $(SRC_DIRS) -name '*.cpp' -or -name '*.c' -or -name '*.s')

 # Prepends BUILD_DIR and appends .o to every src file